Terreii/andromeda-viewer/README.md

 npm run watch
 ```

-You can also only use `npm run startDev` to start the server and run the continuously build process!
+You can also use `npm run startDev`.
+It will start the server and also run the continuous build process!

 For more information how to use npm, please read the [npm-documentation](https://docs.npmjs.com/).

-Everything needed for this project should be a npm dependency.
-So that all can be installed by running _npm install_
+To make the setup-process easier, everything needed for this project should be a npm dependency.

 ### npm scripts for this project